FAQ

 • How can I tell if my home is properly insulated?

 Signs of poor insulation include uneven temperatures between rooms, high energy bills, and drafts.
 The SLC can conduct a home energy audit, providing a detailed assessment.
-Call them today at 509-524-5218 or visit their website to learn more.
+Call them today at 509-524-5218 or visit their website to learn more or schedule an estimate with us today!

 • How can I tell if my windows need replaced?